CaryRandazzo/ATLAScollab/README.md

+Notice: Information is currently in the process of an update.
+The most recent information will be available in the near future.

 # ATLAS_DQ&ML_Tools
 The files contained in this directory include:
 - The data prep that was used in construction of the Masters Thesis, given in jupyter notebook format, step by step.